jmanfredi/donation-analytics/README.md

 4. [Run Instructions](README.md#run-instructions)

 ## Introduction
 For political campaigns, identifying donors who are likely to donate money multiple times can be extremely useful for maximizing the impact of a limited marketing budget.
-The project herein takes as input Federal Election Commission individual contribution data (either from a file or as streaming input) and searches for repeat donors.
+The project herein takes as input Federal Election Commission individual contribution data and searches for repeat donors.
 Running tallies of repeat contributions (as well as the nearest-rank percentile for a percent value provided by the user) for a given zip code, contribution year, and recipient are tracked and written to a file.
+Since the analysis of the data is done line-by-line, this approach could easily be applied to a streaming input rather than a data file.

 ## Dependencies
 This project runs with Python3, which can be downloaded [here](https://www.python.org/download/releases/3.0/), and uses the NumPy scientific computing package, which can be found [here](http://www.numpy.org).